+Further Education

+Veterinary Nursing Diploma or Apprenticeship

+Higher Education

-Further Education Veterinary Nursing Diploma or Apprenticeship Higher Education Veterinary Nursing BSc (Hons) or FdSc degree Entry requirements will vary by programme and provider.
-As a minimum, you'll usually need to: - Be at least 16 years of age - Hold 5 GCSEs at grades 9-4 (or A to C) including English, Maths and a Science Subject - For entry onto a degree-level course, typically you will also need three A-Levels (or equivalent) Work experience in a veterinary practice is desirable, but not essential.
-A list of approved training providers can be found on the RCVS website.
+Veterinary Nursing BSc (Hons) or FdSc degree Entry requirements will vary by programme and provider.
+As a minimum, you'll usually need to: - Be at least 16 years of age - Hold 5 GCSEs at grades 9-4 (or A to C) including English, Maths and a Science Subject - Gain relevant work experience in a veterinary practice A list of approved training providers can be found on the RCVS website.